Frozen Chocolate Mousse Pie

 Chocolate is always on my mind and when I find a recipe that is easy to make and has less of the high fat and calories I’m giving it a try.

-I like doing all the work for new recipes – testing, tasting and sometimes I come up with a ‘food fail’ but this recpipe for frozen chocolate mousse pie is definitely a winner.
+I like doing all the work for new recipes – testing, tasting and I quite often come up with a ‘food fail’ but this recipe for frozen chocolate mousse pie is definitely a winner.